This Spicy Italian Soup with Sausage is a paid post, sponsored by Spectrum® Organics, featuring Culinary Olive Oil products.

 As an Italian I grew up with a lot of soup and there were always two things on the table.
 Freshly grated parmesan cheese (or pecorino) and extra virgin olive oil.
 We couldn’t imagine not having a drizzle of olive oil.

-In this recipe, I’m suggesting Spectrum® Cayenne Pepper Olive Oil to spice up the soup, loaded with vegetables and give it a memorable kick.
-That drizzle at the end made my husband swoon, but it’s also part of the recipe itself.
+When I first posted this, I wrote about Spectrum® Cayenne Pepper Olive Oil to spice up the soup, loaded with vegetables and give it a memorable kick.

 The Soup